SambodhS/SambodhS/README.md

 Hi!

-I'm Sambodh, an incoming freshman at Vanderbilt University majoring in Biology.
+I'm Sambodh, a freshman at Vanderbilt University majoring in Biology and minoring in Data Science.
 I'm primarily interested in the analysis of high-throughput omics data, but I also dabble in biophysics and statistical mechanics.

 <!--
 **SambodhS/SambodhS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.